 Canning Green Beans Tips & FAQs

-Yes, I can help.
 You want to process it for the jar size up.
 If you want to do half-pints for a friend (who, I assume, probably needs a single serving, which is a great idea), process it for the pint-sized jar.
-You don’t want to take that pint processing time and cut it in half because you have a half-pint.
-Don’t do that.

 The first thing to remember when picking green beans?
 Pick fresh, tender pods.
 Picking first thing in the morning will give you nice, crisp produce.
 If you are picking in your own garden…go ahead and snack on a few beans.
 Yum.
 And oh, so good for you.